 - Vote case-by-case on management proposals to ratify or cancel golden parachutes taking into consideration the following factors: - Whether the triggering mechanism is beyond the control of management; - Whether the payout amount is based on an excessive severance multiple; and - Whether the change-in-control payments are double-triggered, i.e., (1) after a change in control has taken place, and (2) termination of the executive as a result of the change in control.
-Change in control is defined as a change in the company ownership structure. - Vote for shareholder proposals to all have golden parachute agreements submitted for shareholder ratification.
+Change in control is defined as a change in the company ownership structure. - Vote case-by-case on shareholder proposals requiring that executive severance (including change-incontrol related) arrangements or payments be submitted for shareholder ratification.
+Factors that will be considered include, but are not limited to: - The company's severance or change-in-control agreements in place, and the presence of problematic features (such as excessive severance entitlements, single triggers, excise tax gross-ups, etc.); - Any existing limits on cash severance payouts or policies which require shareholder ratification of severance payments exceeding a certain level; - Any recent severance-related controversies; and - Whether the proposal is overly prescriptive, such as requiring shareholder approval of severance that does not exceed market norms.